 For the sake of clarity, I define mortgage brokers as intermediaries or middlemen between lenders and prospective home buyers (i.e. borrowers).
-They shop around for the best rates, negotiate on your behalf, sort out the paperwork and get paid a commission for their services by the lending institution after the deal is completed.
+They shop around for the best rates, negotiate on your behalf, sort out the paperwork, and get paid a commission for their services from the lending institution after the deal is completed.

 Most jurisdictions in Canada require mortgage brokers to be licensed and accredited members of Mortgage Professionals Canada are required to complete Continuing Education Units each year to maintain their designation.